BeTomorrow/micro-observables/README.md

 ```

 ## Using micro-observables with React
-Micro-observables can be used in combination with React to replace state-management libraries such as Redux or MobX.
-It allows to easily keep components in sync with shared state by storing state-values into observables and by using `useObservable()` and `useComputedObservable()` hooks to access these values.
+Micro-observables works well with React and can be used to replace state-management libraries such as Redux or MobX.
+It allows to easily keep components in sync with shared state by storing state-values into observables and by using the `useObservable()` and `useComputedObservable()` hooks to access these values.

 ### Obligatory TodoList example
 ```tsx